NitrinNET/nitrin-network/README.md

 }
 ```

 Packets and PacketInHandler must be registered in the PacketRegistry using the code below.
-WriteablePackets don't need to be registred!
+WriteablePackets don't need to be registered!

 ```kotlin
 PacketRegistry.register(PingPacket::class, PingPacketInHandler())